hed-standard/hed-specification/docs/source/03_HED_formats.md

 while the remaining sections specify additional information and behavior.
 These additional sections are required, but are allowed to be empty.

+See appendix [**A. Schema format details**](./Appendix_A.md) for additional details.

 #### 3.1.2.1 The header

-The schema header line contains specifies the version.
+The schema header line specifies the version.
-If the schema is a library schema rather than the standard schema the library name must be included.
+If the schema is a library schema rather than the standard schema, the library name must be included.
 This may optionally be followed by an XSD namespace specification.

 Library names must contain only alphabetic characters and should be short and descriptive.